exis-io/exis-io.github.io/pages/appliance_api/Bouncer.md

 Add a permission into the database.

 #### Parameters:
- -- agent (string) â the agent which can call a specific endpoint (can be NULL) -- perms (list of strings) â a list of fully qualified endpoints which can be called by the agent -- verb (string) â verb associated with endpoint(s) [default: 'c']
+ - agent (string) -- the agent which can call a specific endpoint (can be NULL)
+ - perms (list of strings) -- a list of fully qualified endpoints which can be called by the agent
+ - verb (string) -- verb associated with endpoint(s) [default: 'c']

 **Return type:** boolean